 Skin Rejuvenation Treatments Cost

 Costs for skin rejuvenation procedures vary.
-For at-home treatments, the costs are limited to the products and devices you purchase.
-But for in-office procedures, you’ll have to consider all the factors that add up to the final cost like the procedure cost, your cosmetic surgeon’s fee, costs for anesthesia and the facility, or even fees for prescription medication.
+Factors that add to the final total include the procedure cost, your cosmetic surgeon’s fee, costs for anesthesia and the facility and fees for prescription medication.

 Elective cosmetic surgical procedures aren’t usually covered by insurance.
 Neither are the potential complications associated with them

 |Laser skin resurfacing||$1,150 to $2,100||Can last for years|

 |Microdermabrasion||$75 to $200||Requires monthly maintenance|

 |Microneedling||$100 to $700 per session (average $300)||Takes months to see full results; may require multiple sessions|

 |Botox Injections||$350 to $500 per area||Lasts up to 4 months|

 |Dermal fillers||$700 to $2,100||Immediate results; lasts months to years|